grantbow/fit/docs/FAQ.md

     [sgtatham bugs.html](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html)

-   While I hesitate to include the following URL the content is carefully written and can help people better understand the perspectives of people involved in the lifecycle of open source software.
+   While it can be difficult to read the content of the following URL is carefully written and can help people better understand the perspectives of people involved in the lifecycle of open source software.
 Many people have never tried to code a fix to a software bug.
 Be prepared to accept language and/or terminology that